berndpl/kohi/order.md

 </div>

 <div class="about">
-	<p>Sad song <a href="https://www.youtube.com/watch?v=p4cJv6s_Yjw">🎶</a>.
-There are no beans available for order and probably won't be for a while unless I feel confident enough with my roast process.
-If you do home roasting, too I'd be excited to exchange a batch and discuss experiences.
-Get in touch.
-If you want to be first to know about fresh roasts please let me know how to reach you.</p>
+	<p>There are no beans available for order and probably won't be for a while.
+Let me know if you want to be informed about fresh roasts.</p>

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">